pms5343/TWIST/README.md

-# TWIST: Tension from WIre-image Strand Tracking
+# TWIST: Tension from Wire-image Strand Tracking

 ## System Requirements
 All experiments were conducted under the following hardware and software configuration: